0x6980/zkp-notes/pages/rareskills/fundamental_theorem_of_cyclic_groups.md

 ### Order of element
 If $g$ is an element of a group $G$, then the order of element $g$ is equal to order of subgroup $\langle g \rangle$.
 So, $\mathrm{ord} (g) = |\langle g \rangle|$.
 Colloquially, we can think of $\mathrm{ord}(g)$ as being the number of unique elements we get if we repeatedly multiply $g$ by itself.

-### Remark
-Part (2) of The Fundamental Theorem of Finite Cyclic Groups is actually true for any finite group $G$, whether or not it is cyclic.
-This result is Lagrange’s Theorem.

 ### Corollary 1
-A useful second corollary is that we can quickly check if a group of a certain size exists or not by listing all the divisors of n.
-For example, we can quickly check that $F_{41}$ has a subgroup of size 8 because 8 divides 40.
-For another example $F_{17}$ has a subgroup of size 8 because 8 divides 16, also has a subgroup of size 4, because 4 divides 16 and you can guess $F_{17}$ also has a subgroup of size 2.
+A useful corollary is that we can quickly check if a group of a certain size exists or not by listing all the divisors of n.
+For example, let us consider the field $F_41$, which has a multiplicative group $F_41^*$ with order 40.
+Then, we can quickly check that $F_{41}$ has a subgroup of size 8 because 8 divides 40.
+For another example, consider the field $F_{17}$, which has a multiplicative group $F_17^*$ with order 16. $F_{17}$ has a subgroup of size 8 because 8 divides 16, also has a subgroup of size 4, because 4 divides 16 and you can guess $F_{17}$ also has a subgroup of size 2.

 To find the generator for that subgroup however is a different question, which we answered in the part (3) of The Fundamental Theorem of Finite Cyclic Groups.